 Are you interested in sending me a story idea or paper you’d like me to write a story around?
 Submit your ideas here.

 Do you want to write your own short story and share it with the world?
 I am happy to publish your work here as part of Science & Fiction as a guest contribution.
 Read about the submission guidelines and submit your work here.

-Browse through the stories below or use the tags to search for specific topics (e.g. empathy or utopia).
-New stories are published regularly.*
+Browse through the stories below or use the tags to search for specific topics (e.g. romance or utopia).*